Cluster Exploration using Informative Manifold Projections: Experimental results

-We construct a series of complex data (6000 samples each) by choosing samples from two-specific Fashion-MNIST ground truth classes and superimposing them with randomly selected MNIST instances, as shown in figure \ref{fig:ex3-a}.
+We created some complex data by combining instances from MNIST (which we consider the background part) and FMNIST (which we consider as the reference part) datasets.
+The task in this case is to compute two-dimensional embeddings that remove the information associated with the MNIST data and provide separation according to the complementary structure defined by the FMNIST labels.
+We constructed a series of complex data (6,000 samples) as follows.
+We first selected two different FMNIST classes and randomly sampled 6,000 images of those classes.
+We then superimposed those images with randomly chosen MNIST images.
+We repeated this procedure for a few combinations of FMNIST classes in order to create different series of complex data.
+An example of a complex data instance and its construction is shown in Figure \ref{fig:ex3-a}.
 The superimposed 28x28 images, as well as the MNIST images serving as the background, are flattened to 784 dimensional vectors before their processing.
-As background data we select 1000 MNIST samples which are not necessarily used when constructing the complex data.
-While we can employ these prior data for both IMAPCE and cPCA, ct-SNE is limited to label priors.
-To remove the MNIST information using ct-SNE, we provide it with the ground truth labels of the MNIST instances that were used for the complex data construction.
-We selected its hyperparameters according to the suggestions of the authors.
+As background data we randomly select 1,000 MNIST samples which are different from the ones used for the complex data formation, but adequately capture the MNIST variation we wish to remove from the embeddings.
+While we can employ this prior data for both IMAPCE and cPCA, ct-SNE and Fair-NeRV are limited to label priors.
+To remove the MNIST information using ct-SNE and Fair-NeRV, we utilize the ground truth labels of the MNIST instances that were used for the complex data construction.
 Finally, for IMAPCE we set $\alpha = 1$ and $\mu = 10^5$.

+Figures \ref{fig:ex3-b}-\ref{fig:ex3-e} show complex MNIST + FMNIST data embeddings (with "Sandal", "Sneaker" FMNIST ground truth labels) generated by all methods.
+We observe that ct-SNE, cPCA and Fair-NeRV separate a small portion of "Sandal" embeddings from the "Sneaker" ones.
+However, there is significant overlap between the majority of "Sandal" and "Sneaker" instances.
+On the other hand, IMAPCE computes embeddings that provide the clearest separation with respect to their FMNIST class as their overlap is smaller than all other methods.

+To quantify the separability according to the FMNIST labels, we trained (75\%) and tested (25\%) a Linear classifier on the classification of the calculated 2D complex data embeddings with respect to these labels.
+The test-set accuracy is averaged over 10 random train-test splits and given in Table \ref{table:1}.
+IMAPCE not only achieves the best mean test-set accuracy and thus separation (also observed visually), but at the same time considers only a small amount of background MNIST information, as opposed to ct-SNE and Fair-NeRV which require all MNIST labels.
+We provide additional experiments for different MNIST + FMNIST complex data as well as SVM classifiers with accuracy, F1 and Recall scores in Section \ref{Supp:MFMNIST} of the Supplementary Material.